| | BACK TO FANFIC LIBRARY | HOME |

 is like.
 When he hugged me I felt warm," Kat said.
 Rachel leaned

+back and sighed, closing her eyes.
 Derek walked through the foyer.
 Father Blake was holding his bible and

 smiling.
 Nick was walking back and forth, exasperated.
 Alex was trying